Yato0226/MC-bot/README.md

 The bot responds to the following chat commands in-game (both public chat and whispers from 'Luize26'):

+-   **AI Command Interpretation:** If a command is not recognized, it will be sent to the Ollama AI for interpretation.
+For example, `hunt all zombies` will be interpreted by the AI and executed.
--   **AI Chat:** If a message contains the word "bloop", the bot will respond using the configured Ollama model, acting as a Minecraft bot that acts like a human player, responding naturally and concisely.
+-   **AI Chat:** If a message contains the word "bloop", the bot will respond using the configured Ollama model.
 -   `hi bot`: The bot will greet you.
+### Terminal Commands

+Interact with the bot directly from the terminal where it's running.
+Settings are saved in `saves/settings.json` and persist between restarts.

+-   `autoeat <on|off>`: Enables or disables the auto-eat feature.
+-   `autodefend <on|off>`: Enables or disables the auto-defend feature.
+-   `autosleep <on|off>`: Enables or disables the auto-sleep feature.
+-   `setspawn`: Sets the bot's spawn point to the nearest bed.
 -   `say <message>`: Makes the bot say `<message>` in-game chat.
 -   `follow <player_name>`: The bot will follow the specified player.
 -   `hunt <name>` or `kill <name>`: Hunts the specified player or mob.
 Uses a bow for ranged attacks if available, otherwise uses melee.